Waleed-Saleh1/FxDeal/README.md

 # ProgressSoft-task
 # FX Deal Data Warehouse

 The FX Deal Data Warehouse project is a Scrum team effort to develop a data warehouse for Bloomberg, enabling the analysis of Foreign Exchange (FX) deals.
-This project focuses on accepting deal details and persisting them into a database while ensuring data integrity and preventing duplicate imports.
+This project focuses on accepting deal details and persisting them into a database while ensuring data integrity.

 <h1>How to Run </h1>